isomerpages/mci-gitd-demo/index.md

 ---
 layout: homepage
-title: Site Title
+title: Ministry of Communications and Information
+description: |
-description: An Isomer site of the Singapore Government
+  An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""